 The majority of falls occur in the construction industry, often with traumatic results.
 They are also common in the health services, retail, manufacturing, building maintenance, and transportation industries.
 Most falls are preventable by persistently following safe practices.
 Unsafe practices that lead to falls include:

 - Damaged walking surfaces

 - Lacking or misused fall protection

 If you were at your place of employment or performing job-related duties en-route to or at another location, your fall injuries may be covered under workers’ compensation.
-To ensure you get the full amount of benefits available to you, report the fall and your injuries to your employer right away.
+This is why partnering with a San Diego work comp lawyer can be very important. a To ensure you get the full amount of benefits available to you, report the fall and your injuries to your employer right away.
 If you have a supervisor or other person in charge of first aid, report the accident to them as well.
 Make sure they create a written report that includes all the details.

 If anyone observed the fall, write down their names and contact information.
 You may have to prove that the accident happened before your employer and their insurance company agrees to pay you workers’ comp benefits.
 Often, they try to find ways to keep from paying out benefits.
 You need to begin securing evidence to support your case even before you know you need to.
 It’s always a good idea to talk with an experienced workers’ compensation attorney to learn your rights early on.

 The Most Important Evidence to Support Your Workers’ Compensation Case